TitilayoMG/Mexico-Toy-Sales-Dashboard/README.md

 This project shows my ability to create dashboards with well-defined KPIs to provide a clear and measurable way to assess performance.
 I was able to align the dashboard with the organization's strategic objectives by highlighting the most critical metrics that directly contribute to business goals.

 ## Problem Statement
-The goal was to create a dashboard to help Maven Toys answer these questions:
+The goal was to create a dashboard to help Maven Toys:
 * Identify product categories that drive the biggest profits and verify if it is the same across store locations
 * Discover seasonal trends or patterns in the sales data if there’s any
 * Detect if there are lost of sales with out-of-stock products at certain locations